Pharm-ack/Nextjs-authjs-starter/README.md

 1. Fork the repository.
 2. Create a new branch with a descriptive name (`git checkout -b feature/your-feature-name`).
 3. Make your changes.
-4. Run the tests to ensure your changes don't break anything (`npm run test`).
+4. Run the tests to ensure your changes don't break anything (`pnpm run test`).
 5. Commit your changes (`git commit -m 'Add some feature'`).
 6. Push to the branch (`git push origin feature/your-feature-name`).
 7. Create a pull request.